hotsince99/WarnetKeputih/README.md

 # WarnetKeputih

-This project is created for Dicoding iOS Fundamental first submission.
+This project is created for Dicoding iOS Fundamental final submission.
-This project consists of 3 views, Catalogue, Detail, and About Developer.
+This project consists of 4 views, Catalogue, Favorite, Detail, and About Developer.

 ### Catalogue view shows lists of Games.
 Each row will show:
 - Game Title